Khoawawa/Torrent-like-application/README.md

 # BitTorrent-Python
 This is python implementation of the popular peer-to-peer protocol for file distribution.
-This project, was the course project of Computer Networks course at Shahid Beheshti University in Fall 2021.
+This project, was the course project of Computer Networks course at Ho Chi Minh city University of Technology in Semester 1 2024 - 2025.

 Table of contents
 ==============